Incoming freshman named to National Tournament All-Star Team for her performance

 If success is measure by victories and accolades, then the Momic era has started with its fair share of successes for the Tulane Volleyball program.
 The list of recent honors for the program include a pair of NCAA Tournament appearances, two All-Region performers, two Conference USA Freshman of the Year, five All-Conference USA performers and 40 victories.

-Momic is entering his fourth year as the front man for the program, but is neither a stranger to the position nor a stranger to the Tulane program.
+Momic is entering his fifth year as the front man for the program, but is neither a stranger to the position nor a stranger to the Tulane program.
 The former professional athlete and coach in Croatia has spent the better part of ten years on the Uptown campus in various capacities.

 Momic was named just the eighth head coach in the history of the Tulane volleyball program on March 23, 2009, after spending the previous six seasons with the Green Wave in various assistant coaching roles.